tamld/awesome-prompt-engineering/README.md

 - Coming soon...

-## 🔍 How To Use This Repository
+## 🚀 Get Started

+If you're new to this repository, follow these steps:

-1. Browse through the categories to find prompts relevant to your needs
+1. **Explore Categories**: Navigate to the [Categories](#📚-categories) section to find prompts relevant to your needs.
-2. Each prompt includes:
+2. **Understand the Prompts**: Each prompt includes:
    - The prompt template itself
    - Usage instructions
    - Example inputs and outputs
    - Workflow diagrams (where applicable)
    - Tips for customization

-3. Copy the prompt and adapt it to your specific use case
+3. **Implement and Adapt**: Copy the prompt and adapt it to your specific use case.
-4. Experiment and iterate to find what works best for your situation
+4. **Experiment**: Test and iterate to find what works best for your situation.

 ## 💡 Contributing